Lyft’s good-guy image tainted by sexual assault lawsuits

 Critics say Lyft should also require potential drivers to submit fingerprints because a Social Security number can be faked.
 Lyft says the fingerprint database is incomplete and discriminates against minorities because it includes incomplete arrest records, rather than just convictions, and minorities are far more likely to be arrested and listed in the database even if they had been later cleared of charges.

-Both Lyft and Uber are struggling to turn a profit and are beset by challenges including a new law in California that will require both companies to treat drivers as employees.
+Both Lyft and Uber are struggling to turn a profit and are beset by challenges including a new law in California that could require both companies to treat drivers as employees.
 The growing safety problems are another challenge to surmount, but it’s unclear whether ridership will decline as a result.

 After a plane crashes, airline stocks dip, then rebound, and ticket sales follow a similar pattern, said Rosalind Chow, associate professor of organizational behavior and theory at Carnegie Mellon University.
 Lyft’s ridership may follow a similar trajectory after the lawsuits.
 “Sadly, I don’t think it will have much of an impact,” Chow said.